 Nellie, 21: It's actually me that found the disgusting thing attractive.
-My first ever boyfriend had broken both his collarbones when he was younger and I was obsessed with digging my hands under them.
+My first ever boyfriend had broken both of his collarbones when he was younger and I was obsessed with digging my hands under them.
+Sorry, what?

-It just felt really intimate – like I was inside his body, inside his skeleton.
+It just felt really intimate—like I was inside of his body, and his skeleton.

 "If there is a hair in it then it's even better."

-Hamed, 26: I guess it's not that uncommon, but I love popping my partner's spots – the grosser the better.
+Hamed, 26: I guess it's not that uncommon, but I love popping my partner's pimples—the grosser, the better.
 My wife has two reoccurring blackheads just below her temple on her cheek, and I absolutely love squeezing the pus out and showing her.
 She puts up with it but she thinks I'm disgusting, and I always have to convince her into letting me do it.
+What's the attraction?

 I love doing it.
-I love inspecting the pus afterwards – if there's a hair in it then it's even better.
+I love inspecting the pus afterward—if there's a hair in it then it's even better.